JorisCWD/EMS-Tool--switched-IDE/README.md

 #Last part
-As the developer of this project, I want to extend my graditute to Croonwoler&dros for giving me the oppurtinity to work on this project as my graduation internship.
+As the developer of this project, I want to extend my graditute to Croonwoler&dros for giving me the oppurtinity to work on this project as my graduation internship. - Joris van Galen